 Supporting Acting prizes went to Eugene Levy, for his aging folkie in ”A Mighty Wind,” and to Shohreh Aghdashloo, who plays the wife of Ben Kingsley’s character in the upcoming ”House of Sand and Fog.”
 Harris Savides won Best Cinematographer for his work on two Gus Van Sant films, ”Gerry” and ”Elephant.”

 The NYFCC named Brazil’s ”City of God” Best Foreign Film.
-The group chose ”Capturing the Friedmans” as Best Non-Fiction Film.
-Best Animated Film went to French import ”The Triplets of Belleville.”
+The group echoed the Boston critics by choosing ”Capturing the Friedmans” as Best Non-Fiction Film.
+Best Animated Film went to French import ”The Triplets of Belleville,” which won the Foreign Film category in Boston.
 The NYFCC has been handing out prizes since 1935, and it claims a 43 percent success rate in predicting the Best Picture Oscar winner.